 Just 30 miles from DC on commuter (MARC) and Amtrak rail lines.
 The trains arrive at DC's Union Station, where you can get the Metro Red Line to Farragut North, the closest station to festival venues.

 Washington Dulles International Airport

-Located 26 miles west of DC, this is the hardest to get to/from of the three airports.
-Washington Flyer provides bus service to West Falls Church Metro station with departures every 45 minutes.
+Located 26 miles west of DC, Dulles is accessible by bus to and from the Metrorail's Silver line.
+Washington Flyer provides bus service to Wiehle-Reston Metro station (Silver line) with departures every 15-20 minutes.
+The Silver line goes directly to Farragut West, 4 blocks from the festival hub at the National Housing Center.
 SuperShuttle will bring you into DC for about $30 ($10 for each additional party in your group).
 Taxis from Dulles into DC are expensive.

 All the airports are served by the van service, Super Shuttle (www.supershuttle.com).
-For travel from National Airport into the city, the Metro is easy, and a cab is just as affordable as the van (and usually much faster).
+For travel from National Airport into the city, the Metro is a convenient option, and a cab is just as affordable as the van (and usually much faster).

-Amtrak - www.amtrak.com - serves Washington’s gorgeous Union Station, on the Metro's Red Line.
-1-800-USA-RAIL
+Amtrak - www.amtrak.com - serves Washington’s Union Station, on the Metro's Red Line.
+The Red line goes directly to Farragut North, 4 blocks from the festival hub at the National Housing Center.
+1-800-USA-RAIL.

 Greyhound - www.greyhound.com - 1-800-231-2222